 The Japanese called the Indonesian genjumin which meant 'native'.
 This term had roughly the same meaning as inlander which had been used by the Dutch to refer to the Indonesian.
 Both terms denote a different status between a master and his subjects.
 Moreover, the Japanese view that they were of a chosen race, superior to all others, was very difficult for Indonesians to accept.
-Indonesians began to become aware that there was no difference between the Dutch and the Japanese-

-both were colonial in chracter.
+Indonesians began to become aware that there was no difference between the Dutch and the Japanese-- both were colonial in chracter.

-In order to make it easy to spread Shintoism among the Indonesian Muslims, and to satisfy their desire to Nipponize Indonesians, the Japanese proclaimed that there was a near identity of the Japanese Hakkoichiu (World Brotherhood) ideal and Islam.
+among the Indonesian Muslims, and to satisfy their desire to Nipponize Indonesians, the Japanese proclaimed that there was a near identity of the Japanese Hakkoichiu (World Brotherhood) ideal and Islam.
 One of the Japanese 'hajis', Abdul Muniam Inada, head of the Department of Religious Affairs' first section, said, "The spirit of Dai Nippon and that of Islam are very close to one another, and no small degree of identity prevails between the two."